Legit-Labs/legitify/docs/policies/gitlab/project/project_not_maintained.md

 ### Remediation
 1. Make sure you have admin permissions
-2. Either Delete or Archive the repository
+2. Either Delete or Archive the project